How to Build an AI Center of Excellence Without Hiring an Army

 Norvik Research & Practice Team

 The traditional AI Center of Excellence model — 30+ data scientists, a dedicated infrastructure team, a platform team, and a governance function — is appropriate for organisations running dozens of AI systems in production.
-For most mid-market enterprises building their first or second AI capability, it's over-engineered and under-delivered.
+For most mid-market enterprises building their first or second AI capability, it's over-engineered, under-delivered, and expensive enough to produce the one outcome the executive sponsor most wants to avoid: nothing shipped.

 The Lean CoE Model

-The minimum viable AI CoE needs five things: executive sponsorship (one named sponsor with budget authority), a small internal team (three to five people with complementary skills), a curated set of use cases to start with (three is ideal), a clear governance framework, and an external partner relationship to fill expertise gaps.
+The minimum viable AI CoE needs five things: executive sponsorship (one named sponsor with budget authority and the willingness to resolve organisational blockers), a small internal team (three to five people with complementary skills), a curated set of use cases to start with (three is the right number — enough to build a portfolio, few enough to execute well), a clear governance framework, and an external partner relationship to fill expertise gaps without permanent headcount.

 What the Internal Team Actually Does

-The most effective CoEs we've helped build spend 40% of their time on governance, 30% on internal education, and only 30% on direct delivery.
+The most effective CoEs we've helped build spend 40% of their time on governance, 30% on internal education, and only 30% on direct delivery — a ratio that surprises most executive sponsors, who expect the inverse.

 AI Governance in 2026: Navigating the EU AI Act, GDPR, and SOC 2 Compliance